RaphiOriginal/blindAutomation/README.md

 * `offset:` Integer
   * Integer in minutes that defines the offset when the task has to be done based on the calculated trigger time.
 Can be a positive or negative value.
 * `time:`
-  * Time when task has to be triggeret in the format of "HH:MM:SS".
+  * Time when task has to be triggeret in the format of 'HH:MM:SS'.
 * `azimuth:` Integer
   * Defines an azimuth degree between `0`° and `360`° for a trigger.
 * `elevation:` Integer